-1. Go to http://intranet.gcsu.edu/public-safety/clery-reporting-form (requires Unify login) and complete the form for the previous gear, please select 'No' and click Submit.
-If crimes have been reported to you in the previous gear, but weren't reported to Public Safety, please complete the form for each crime reported to you.
+1. Go to http://intranet.gcsu.edu/public-safety/clery-reporting-form (requires Unify login) and complete the form for the previous calendar year.
+If no crimes have been reported to you in the previous year, but weren't reported to Public Safety, please complete the form for each crime reported to you.
 (NOTE: Unless permission was given, you are not required to provide the name(s) of the victim(s).
 This request is sent on an annual basis, but please remember to submit this form promptly (within two days) upon receipt of a reported crime so it may be included in our daily crime log and assessed for possible timely warning notification.